Cosimo-CS/El-Doctor-Project/README.md

 Having seen the basics of monitoring during project nr 2, I went straight to work on my script, which I worked on as and when I needed it and the information I needed to provide.

-Let's describe the script.
+# Description of the full script part by part.

-# Function to collect CPU usage
+## Function to collect CPU usage

     get_cpu_usage() {